awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improved stability of logical replication\.

 1. Fixed a bug which could cause an error running queries\.
-The message reported would be of the form "CLOG segment 123 does not exist: No such file or directory"\.
+The message reported was of the form "CLOG segment 123 does not exist: No such file or directory"\.

 1. Increased the supported size of IAM passwords to 8KB\.